We believe that effective learning and teaching takes place at Crofton School when:

 In Years 7-9 all students are assessed against the Age-related expectations for that subject (ARE).
 ARE indicate the knowledge and skills that students should know by the end of each Year.
 When grading students against ARE standards teachers will take a holistic view of what skills and knowledge students have acquired.

 The ultimate aim of our curriculum during the students five years at Crofton is to ensure students are fully equipped to lead happy and successful lives.
-In the words of Matthew Arnold, the purpose of education is to share ‘the best that has been thought and known in the world’.
+To ensure all students are prepared for the next stages of their learning, in a range of post-16 options.